By Mayo Clinic Staff

 - Suicidal thoughts or behaviors

-- Long-term difficulty with daily living
+- Long-term difficulty with daily living, relationships or work activities

 - Post-traumatic stress disorder